mit-han-lab/TinyChatEngine/README.md

 ## Quantization and Model Support

 At present, we support int8 OPT and int4 LLaMA models for x86 and ARM CPUs as well as Apple's M-series GPUs.
-Quantized weights for int8 OPT models originate from [smoothquant](https://github.com/mit-han-lab/smoothquant)  and can be converted to TinyLLMEngine format using the provided conversion script [opt_smooth_exporter.py](transformer/opt_smooth_exporter.py).
+Quantized weights for int8 OPT models originate from [smoothquant](https://github.com/mit-han-lab/smoothquant)  and can be converted to TinyChatEngine format using the provided conversion script [opt_smooth_exporter.py](transformer/opt_smooth_exporter.py).
 For LLaMA models, scripts are available for converting Huggingface format checkpoints to our [format](transformer/llama_exporter.py), and for quantizing them to specific methods [based on your device](transformer/model_quantizer.py).
 We also plan to support edge GPUs, which will be coming soon.

 ### Device-specific Quantization Methods